 It can be very stressful to get the Missing file privileges error in Steam when trying to accept a gifted game, transfer a gift from an account to another, or simply when trying to run specific games.

 Even though the range of reasons for showing this error can vary a lot, our team at WindowsReport found some useful solutions for you to try.

-How can I fix Missing file privileges Steam error?
+How can I fix the Missing file privileges Steam error?

-1. Closing the igfxEm Module from Task Manager
+1. Close the igfxEm Module from Task Manager

 - Right-click on your Windows Taskbar and select Task Manager (or press Ctrl + Alt+ Del, and then select Task Manager).